Health status of White Americans: Life expectancy

 Life expectancy can be used to gauge the overall health of a population and is defined as the average number of years a group of infants would live if they were to experience the age-specific death rates that are present in their birth year.
 White Americans have historically exhibited an advantage over large portions of the US population.
 From 1980 to 2014, white Americans had the longest life expectancy, black people had the shortest life expectancy in the US, and black men had higher racial differences in life expectancy than black women.
 These patterns can be identified throughout early childhood until advanced age when the differences become less severe.
 The differences seen in life expectancy are generally attributed to minority populations having earlier onsets of illness, greater severity of disease, and poorer survival rates.

 In recent years, white Americans have collectively experienced a consistently declining life expectancy.
 In particular, this trend is prevalent among non-college educated whites and is largely related to the deaths of despair phenomenon.
 After 1998, other first-world countries' mortality rates began to fall by 2% a year, which matched the average rate of decline seen in the US from 1978 to 1998.
-However, non-Hispanic whites' mortality increased by 0.5%.
-These changes are specific to the age category within midlife.
+However, the mortality rate of middle-aged white Americans increased by 0.5%.

 Diseases of despair

 In the US, there is a classification of behavior-related medical conditions known as diseases of despair, which comprises: drug or alcohol overdose, suicide, and alcoholic liver disease.
 The frequency of these illnesses is highest among middle-age working class white people.
 Scholars have raised the idea that diseases of despair are the result of worsening psychosocial problems that extend from the 1980s and are of concern to the US as a whole.
 Although these behaviors are thought to be seen with groups who experience lack of social and economic mobility, there are increasing risk factors involved with poor mental health.
-A study published in 2009 found black individuals to have higher rates of psychological flourishing than white individuals.
 Despite the vastly different economic trends for white and black Americans, whites are more likely to perceive themselves as having lower social class and are less optimistic about their financial future.
 This trend among middle-class whites points to an increased need for research on the health status of whites due to continuing rise in premature death caused by these diseases.
 Further, this trend exemplifies the problematic nature of research using whites as a comparative standard to other ethnic and racial backgrounds in the US.